Skip to Main Content

 Bankrate insight

 Bootstrapping means funding your company yourself.
-Instead of turning to a lender or other investors, you use your personal savings to cover the company’s expenses.
+Instead of turning to a fast business loan or other investors, you use your personal savings to cover the company’s expenses.

 This is common for new business owners who are just starting out.
 But nothing is stopping you from investing in your company at any point throughout its life.
 Bootstrapping can also refer to using the company’s own funds to cover expenses and pay for growth.